 In an October 2020 interview with TED journalist Whitney Pennington Rodgers, Banga discusses A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
 These include banking, loan, equity, and insurance products.
-While it is r...
+While it is recognised that not all individuals need or want financial services, the goal of financial inclusion is to remove all barriers, both supply side and demand side.
+Supply side barriers stem from financial institutions themselves.
+They often indicate poor financial infrastructure, and include lack of ne...
 More, the digital divide and the future of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More.
 He argues that some of the advances made over the past decades in terms of the fight against poverty and exclusion have faced setbacks following the pandemic.
 Covid-19 has also increased inequality by impacting minorities and disadvantaged people more severely.

 Banga also makes several interesting comments on the future of money.